eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/9_helper_function.md

 ## The Application Architecture

 **In notebooks**, your code runs cell by cell, with **shared state** in memory.

-Meaning that each cell can access variables from other cells, and you often restart the kernel when things get messy.
+**Shared state** means that each cell can access variables from other cells, and you often restart the kernel when things get messy.

 **In applications**, your code must be self-contained and start fresh every time it runs.
 There's no "previous cell" to rely on - everything the program needs must be explicitly provided.
 This fundamental difference shapes how we organize our code.

 Look at the code below.
 If you want to change the mood, you can go back to Cell 1 and change it.